 While calculating your current carbon footprint is a good first step, there is a lot more you can do.
 And no matter what action you feel inclined to take, there’s a sustainable technology solution to help you make it happen.

-Top 5 tech solutions for sustainability
+Top 5 sustainable technology solutions

 Here’s our list of top-rated apps (all available for iOS or Android) and other sustainable technologies, ranked by their correlation to the top actions any individual can take to fight climate change.